-With fake parties, government resources used to campaign for Fidesz, tough ethical comprises on the opposition side, the race foreshadows what can be expected in 2022, especially since the Borosd 6 district is a district the opposition needs to win in 2022 if they hope to form a government.
+With fake parties, government resources used to campaign for Fidesz, tough ethical comprises on the opposition side, the race and upcoming elections foreshadow what can be expected in Hungary in 2022, especially since the Borosd 6 district is a district the opposition needs to win in 2022 if they hope to form a government.

 By Viktor Mák

 Born in Jászberény in the Hungarian countryside, Viktor Mák studied and worked in the United States.
 He recently returned to Hungary and finished a degree in Public Administration at the Central European University.
 During the day, he works in political communication.
 In his free time busies himself with activism fighting for a quality, well funded and accessible education system in Hungary.
 Check out his latest articles right here!